neoforged/Documentation/docs/misc/config.md

 :::
 ## Configuration Screen

-A mod can use the build-in configuration screen that NeoForge provides.
 A configuration screen allows users to edit the config values for a mod while in-game without needing to open any files.
 The screen will automatically parse your registered config files and populate the screen.

-Mods can extend ConfigurationScreen to change the behavior of the default screen or make their own configuration screen.
+A mod can use the build-in configuration screen that NeoForge provides.
+Mods can also extend ConfigurationScreen to change the behavior of the default screen or make their own configuration screen.
+Or create their own screen from scratch and provide that custom screen to NeoForge through the below extension point.

-A configuration screen can be registered for a mod by registering a `IConfigScreenFactory` extension point during mod construction on the [client][client]:
+Any configuration screen can be registered for a mod by registering a `IConfigScreenFactory` extension point during mod construction on the [client][client]:
 ```java
 // In the main client mod file
 public ExampleModClient(ModContainer container) {